 There is always a chance that a client could complete the online survey more than once.
-Providers can help by asking clients to complete the survey only once/whether clients already completed the survey.
-UCLA will also check IP addresses for duplicates, but cannot be sure that the same IP address means that the same client is responding to the survey multiple times.
-For example, it could be that providers are providing clients access to the online survey from the same computer at the clinic.
+Providers can help by inviting clients to complete the survey only once or asking whether they have already completed the survey.

-16. Will the unique link be by facility or by facility and level of care?
+16. Will the unique link be created by facility or by facility and level of care?